 Immigration New Zealand has come out with Amendment Circular 2019-11 to update the Culturally Arranged Marriage Visitor Visa, allowing people who have entered arranged marriages overseas to apply for a partnership-based visitor visa and provide more advice on getting a general visitor visa to join a partner.

 This results from an announcement made by the Minister of Immigration regarding the change to allow people who had a culturally arranged marriage outside New Zealand to apply for this visitor visa.

-Earlier, the New Zealand Government had vowed to reverse a controversial decision handed down by Immigration New Zealand that had made it harder for some migrants to obtain partnership based visas.
-The harsh changes prohibited people from getting partnership based visas unless they had stayed together for at least 12 months – a move that had infuriated the Indian community as it made it almost impossible for people with culturally arranged marriages to obtain their visas.
+Earlier, the New Zealand Government had vowed to reverse a controversial decision handed down by Immigration New Zealand that had made it harder for some migrants to obtain partnership-based visas.
+The harsh changes prohibited people from getting partnership based visas unless they had stayed together for at least 12 months – a move that infuriated the Indian community as it made it almost impossible for people with culturally arranged marriages to obtain their visas.

 Professional Visa Solutions is following the developments related to Culturally Arranged Marriage Visas carefully to see how this impacts categories beyond the visitor visa.